SourceLabOrg/kafka-connect-client/README.md

 final Configuration configuration = new Configuration("https://hostname.for.kafka-connect.service.com:8083");

 /*
- * If you're JVM's TrustStore has already been updated to accept the certificate installed on your Kafka-Connect
+ * If your JVM's TrustStore has already been updated to accept the certificate installed on your Kafka-Connect
  * instance, then no further configuration is required.
 Typically this is done using the 'key-tool' command.
  *
  * Alternatively, you can configure the path to JKS formatted TrustStore file to validate the host's certificate